Cooperative coloring of some graph families: Bipartite graphs and generalized theta graphs

-Now we compute the maximum degree of each monochromatic subgraph of $G_t$.
-We write $V_t=|V(G_t)|$, and write $\Delta_t$ for the maximum degree in all monochromatic subgraphs in $G_t$.
-It is easy to see that $V_1=4,\Delta_1=2$, and that the following recursion holds for $t\geq 2$:
+Now, we determine the maximum degree of each monochromatic subgraph in $G_t$.
+We define $V_t$ as the number of vertices in $G_t$ and $\Delta_t$ as the maximum degree in all monochromatic subgraphs of $G_t$.
+For $G_1$, we have $V_1 = 4$ and $\Delta_1 = 2$.
+Moving on to the recursive case for $t\geq 2$: